 (2:07) Facebook hasn’t released this information yet, so it’s hard to say.
 Eligible advertisers could receive an amount similar to when they are spending during the pandemic, and the social media giant says that it wants the money and credits to help companies cover operational costs and connect with more customers.
 We will keep you updated when more details are released.

 (2:31) Unlike Google, Facebook is asking companies to sign up for the credits.
 To do so, you need to head to the Small Business Grants programme website and click ‘See Available Locations’.

 Facebook is still working through eligibility details for most areas, but if you provide your email address then you can get notified when more information becomes available.

-Update: Applications are now closed in the United States and Canada.
-Dates have not yet been released for other countries and territories.
+Update: Applications are now closed in the following countries and territories:

 (3:40) At the moment there is no information on when advertisers will receive their Facebook Ads credits, but we will be updating this article as more details are made known.
 For now, the main thing to do is sign up to the scheme.